Shepton Mallet: Governance

-Shepton Mallet is in the Mendip local government district, part of the county of Somerset.
+Shepton Mallet is in the unitary authority area of Somerset Council.
+Prior to April 2023, it was the principal town in the Mendip local government district, which governed together with Somerset County Council.
 In the 80 years up to 1974, it lay in Shepton Mallet Urban District.
-The townsfolk elect one councillor to Somerset County Council – at the last election in 2012 a Conservative.
-It has four councillors on Mendip District Council, two from each of its two wards.
-After the elections in 2015 all were Conservatives.

 The civil parish of Shepton Mallet has adopted the style of a town.
-It has a Town Council of 16 members, split equally between the two wards: Shepton East and Shepton West.
+It has a town council of 16 members, split equally between the two wards: Shepton East and Shepton West.
 The most recent elections, in May 2015, left the council made up of five Conservatives, five Liberal Democrats, three Labour Party members and three independents.

-Shepton Mallet falls within the Wells parliamentary constituency.
-Since the general election on 7 May 2015 the MP has been James Heappey of the Conservative Party.
+Shepton Mallet falls within the Wells and Mendip Hills parliamentary constituency.
+Since the 2024 general election the MP has been Tessa Munt of the Liberal Democrats.

 Before Brexit, the town was in the South West England European Parliamentary constituency, electing six MEPs.

 Services

 There are two medical surgeries in Shepton Mallet, a National Health Service community hospital formerly operated by Somerset Primary Care Trust, and an independent sector treatment centre, which carries out certain surgical procedures.
 The nearest general hospital is the Royal United Hospital in Bath.

 Devon and Somerset Fire and Rescue Service has retained its fire station adjacent to the ambulance station of South Western Ambulance Service NHS Trust.

 Avon and Somerset Constabulary closed the town police station in 2014, but reopened it in 2020, next to the Haskins retail park.
 The town belongs to Somerset East policing district.